The City of London Corporation

 shields depicting the Arms of Nottingham High School where he was educated,

-of Chartered Secretaries and
+The Institute of Chartered Secretaries and

 Administrators, of which he is a Fellow, The Worshipful Company of